Are You Allowed to Stop in a Marathon

 3. Stopping vs. Slowing Down

 3.1.
+Understanding the difference3.1.
 Understanding The Difference

 Stopping in a marathon means coming to a complete halt, while slowing down involves reducing your pace.